CatalinaAnghel/php_benchmark_runner/README.md

 # php_benchmark_runner
-This is Symfony bundle implemented based on the PhpBench project (a benchmark runner for PHP).
+This is a personal project and it represents a Symfony bundle implemented based on the PHPBench project (a benchmark runner for PHP).
+The documentation for the PHPBench project can be found using the following URL: https://phpbench.readthedocs.io/en/latest